WHY DO I COMPOSE?

 I continue to have the privilege of working closely with many talented performers, filmmakers, conductors and artists, and I'm able to draw on their knowledge, which makes composition a compelling, collaborative process.
 My works all follow a distinct style of my own, that is heartfelt, often intense, and unearths my own transcendent experience of music.

 Julijana Hajdinjak (b.
 1996 - Scarborough, Ontario) is an award-winning Canadian-Croatian composer, soprano, songwriter, conductor and teacher based in Mississauga, Ontario.
 Her works have been performed and read across Canada by ensembles including the Vera Causa Opera, the University of Toronto Symphony Orchestra, Elektra Women's Choir, George Brown College, Arcady, Laurier Orchestra, the Via Choralis Choir, Choirs for Change and the world renowned Penderecki String Quartet.
 In May 2019, Julijana won a MARTY Award in the Emerging Music Instrumental category.
 Julijana is also a film composer, and actively works in the film industry on a variety of genres from documentaries to shorts to tv episodes.
-Currently, Julijana is working on a Lopii Productions/TVO Kids series, My Home, My Life.
-Her film credits can be found on IMDb or on her FILM page.
+Recently, Julijana finished working on a Lopii Productions/TVO Kids series, My Home, My Life airing in 2020.

 She has been fascinated by music since the early age of three.
 Her passion for music is fuelled by her joy of creating and expressing herself.
 While Julijana received private piano instruction with Cynthia Kaarto, she also attended the Regional Arts Program at Cawthra Park Secondary School where she majored in Voice.
 Being a member of Cawthra Park's Chamber Choir, under the direction of Bob Anderson, she had the opportunity to perform with Cirque du Soleil numerous times, and even with The Rolling Stones at the Air Canada Centre in 2013.